pallav-gupta/datasciencecoursera/README.md

 3. For script to run properly input data should be present in the working directory.
 Input data can be obtained by extracting the below zip file in your R working directory. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+4. This script requires "dplyr" packages.If you don't have dplyr package install in your R environment, please install it using the below command in your R console before running run_analysis.R:<br>
+install.packages("dplyr")

 Notes: